Kanazawa Sightseeing Tourist Attractions. 8 Royal Tourist Attractions You Must Visit at Least Once

 Quiet teahouse district with many active geiko

 Nishi Chaya-gai, located in the Teramachi area across the Saikawa River called Otokawa, was built around 1820, just like Higashi Chaya-gai.
 The streets with beautiful teahouse architecture with protruding latticework are full of atmosphere.
-Despite its compact size, Nishi Chayamachi has the largest number of geiko in active service.
+Although compact in size, Nishi Chayamachi has the largest number of geiko in active service.
 The tradition of Kanazawa geiko is still carried on at teahouses that do not accept visitors at first sight.
 For a taste of the atmosphere of a tatami room game, visit the Kanazawa City Nishi-chaya Museum.
-The teahouse's red-shell-walled tatami room has been recreated and can be visited free of charge.
+The vermilion walls of the teahouse's tatami room have been recreated and can be visited free of charge.

 Japanese and Western sweets stores dot the area.
 There is also a ninja temple nearby

-The Nishi Chaya-gai is also home to a small street lined with Japanese and Western sweets stores, including a long-established store selling rakugan (ochagami geese), a famous amanatto (sweet bean curd) store, and a chocolate store with a royal warrant from the British Royal Family.
-After buying souvenirs, be sure to visit the attached tea house and cafes.
+The Nishi-chaya-gai is also home to a small street lined with Japanese and Western sweets stores, including a long-established store selling rakugan (ochagami geese) and a famous amanatto (sweet bean curd) store.
+After buying souvenirs, be sure to visit the attached tea house and café.
 We recommend tasting soft ice cream, parfaits, and zenzai (sweet bean soup) in a space full of Japanese flavor.

 Myoritsuji Temple, known as a ninja temple, is also located nearby (reservations are required).
 The temple is full of interesting tricks such as pitfalls, hidden stairs, and a well that is said to have served as an escape route to Kanazawa Castle.